 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: The nearest interstate highway is 25 miles away.
-Hurricane Irma caused significant damage in September, 2017, and some areas are still struggling to return to normal.
+Hurricane Irma caused significant damage in 2017.
+Another hurricane is always a possibility.

 Recommended as a Retirement Spot?
-Maybe.
-Retirees comprise most of Everglades' population, but the fact that a hospital and most supplies and services are 30 miles away should be weighed before retiring here.
+Yes, although the fact that a hospital and most supplies and services are 30 miles away should be weighed before retiring here.

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.

 International trade and citrus are also major contributors to the state's economy.
 Eighty percent of the nation's oranges and grapefruits are grown here, and 40 percent of all U.S. exports to Latin America flow through Florida.

 Florida's landscape includes uplands and coastal plains.
 It contains more than 11,000 miles of waterways and about 4,500 islands spread across 10 acres.

 The state has 1,250 golf courses, more than any other state in the Union.
 The 47 mile Pinellas Trail is the longest urban trail on the east coast.
 Orlando theme parks attract more visitors than any other theme parks in the U.S. The only place in the world where alligators and crocodiles co-exist is in National Everglades Park.

 Florida, particularly the Keys and the Gulf Coast, were struck by Category 4 Hurricane Irma in early September, 2017.
 Towns will rebuild, perhaps this time with climate change in mind, making them safer and better equipped to handle major hurricanes going forward.